MAMMOTH-Subaru IV. Large Scale Structure and Clustering Analysis of Ly$\alpha$ Emitters and Ly$\alpha$ Blobs at $z=2.2-2.3$: Summary

 \section{Summary}

 In this study, we investigate the large scale structure and carry out clustering analysis of LAEs and LABs at $z=2.2-2.3$.
 Our results are summarized below.

 \begin{enumerate} \item Using 3341 LAEs, 117 LABs, and 58 bright (Ly$\alpha$ luminosity $L_{\rm Ly\alpha}>10^{43.4}$ erg s$^{-1}$) LABs at $z=2.2-2.3$, we calculate the LAE overdensity to investigate the large scale structure at $z=2$.
-We show that 74\% LABs and 78\% bright LABs locate in overdense regions, which is consistent with the trend found by previous studies that LABs generally locate in overdense regions.
+We show that 79\% LABs and 83\% bright LABs locate in overdense regions with $\delta_{\rm LAE}>0$, which is consistent with the trend found by previous studies that LABs generally locate in overdense regions.
+Additionally, 15\% of LABs and 17\% of bright LABs locate in high overdensity regions with $\delta_{\rm LAE}>2\sigma$.

 \item We find that the J1349 field contains $39/117\sim33\%$ of our LABs and $22/58\sim38\%$ of our bright LABs.
-A unique and overdense $24'\times12'$ ($\sim 40\times20$ comoving Mpc$^2$) region in J1349 has 12 LABs (8 bright LABs).
-By comparing to SSA22 that is one of the most overdense LAB regions found by previous studies, we show that the J1349 overdense region contains $\geq 2$ times more bright LABs than the SSA22 overdense region.
+A unique and overdense $24'\times12'$ ($\sim 40\times20$ comoving Mpc$^2$) region (J1347 protocluster region) in J1349 has 12 LABs (8 bright LABs).
+By comparing to SSA22 that is one of the most overdense LAB regions found by previous studies, we show that the J1347 protocluster region has a higher bright LAB density than the SSA22 protocluster region with a $1\sigma$ significance.

 \item We calculate the angular correlation functions of LAEs and LABs in the unique J1349 field and fit the ACFs with a power-law function to measure the slopes.
-The best-fit slopes of LAEs, LABs, and bright LABs are $0.77\pm 0.14$ , $0.97\pm 0.32$, and $1.76\pm 0.47$, respectively.
-The slopes of LAEs and LABs are similar, while the bright LABs show a $\sim 2$ times larger slope.
-This suggests that bright LABs are more clustered than faint LABs and LAEs.
+The best-fit slopes of LAEs, LABs, and bright LABs are $0.64\pm 0.14$ , $0.76\pm 0.26$, and $1.36\pm 0.11$, respectively.
+The slopes of LAEs and LABs are similar within $1\sigma$, while the bright LABs show a $5\sigma$ larger slope than LAEs.
+This suggests that bright LABs are more clustered than LAEs.

-\item We show that the amplitudes of ACFs of LABs are higher than LAEs, which suggests that LABs have a $\sim 10$ times larger galaxy bias and field-to-field variance than LAEs.
-The strong field-to-field variance is consistent with the large differences of LAB numbers in our 8 fields.
+\item We find that LABs (and bright LABs) have a large galaxy bias of $\sim 5-7$, which suggests a strong field-to-field variance consistent with the large differences of bright LAB number densities in our 8 fields.
+The large galaxy bias of LABs also suggests that LABs generally reside in more massive dark matter halos (halo masses $M \gtrsim 10^{13}$ M$_{\odot}$) than faint LAEs.

 \end{enumerate}

 The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.